-Though possible in theory, equitable services will be rare in these Title programs.
+Title I-C, III-A and IV-B Though possible in theory, equitable services will be rare in these Title programs.
 I-C: There is only one (1) known child of migrant farm or fishery workers enrolled in a private school in Mississippi.
 If a private school enrolls such a student, contact the Ombudsman and ask the LEA to alert the Mississippi Migrant Education Service Center (MMESC), so that the student can receive I-C services.

-III-A: In LEAs that receive a III-A grant, any English Learner (EL) students enrolled in local private schools can receive III-A equitable services.
-If so, qualifying private school ELs will receive proportional funding on a per-student basis, relative to the number of public school district ELs.
+Title I-C, III-A and IV-B III-A: In LEAs that receive a III-A grant, any English Learner (EL) and/or Immigrant students enrolled in local private schools can receive III-A equitable services.
+If so, qualifying private school ELs/Immigrants will receive proportional funding on a per-student basis, relative to the number of public school district ELs/Immigrants.

-IV-B: An LEA or other entity qualifying for a IV-B grant and establishing a 21st Century Community Learning Center program (often, an afterschool program) must offer equitable participation to private school students, including the opportunity for individual students to qualify for first-tier spots, or otherwise attend as space permits if the private school elects to participate.
+Title I-C, III-A and IV-B IV-B: An LEA or other entity qualifying for a IV-B grant and establishing a 21st Century Community Learning Center program (often, an after-school program) must offer equitable participation to private school students, including the opportunity for individual students to qualify for first-tier spots, or otherwise attend as space permits if the private school elects to participate.

-Equitable Services Plan and Written Affirmation

-Consultation culminates in a written Equitable Services Plan.
+Equitable Services Plan and Written Affirmation Consultation culminates in a written Equitable Services Plan.
 Though not unalterable, the Plan should be as specific as possible.

-Deadline for LEA upload is May 28, 2021.
+If program allocations have yet to be released, use an estimate to facilitate planning (85% of the prior year's amount is suggested).
+Deadline for LEA upload is May 27, 2022.
 Upload to LEA Documents Library.

-Let's look at the NEW, CONSOLIDATED model Plan template.

-SY21-22 (FY22) Equitable Services Plan and Written Affirmation
+Let's look at the consolidated model Plan template.
+SY22-23 (FY23) Equitable Services Plan and Written Affirmation

-Equitable services begin when the school year begins.

-With the regular spring release of new funding applications now normalized, there should be no delays.
-If an LEA anticipates a problem with funding application approval that could delay the start of equitable services, contact the Ombudsman.

-Service Provision
+66 Equitable services begin when the school year begins.
+Substantial approval of an LEA's funding application allows an LEA to spend, including on equitable services as needed.
+The lack of final approval of an LEA's application does not block or delay spending on equitable services.
+When the LEA's application receives final approval, the LEA can then file requests for funds for all budgeted items, including equitable services.

-The private school's portion of funds - the equitable share - is not spent by the private school, but by the LEA to fund the activities and services provided.
+Service Provision The private school's portion of funds - the equitable share - is not spent by the private school, but by the LEA to fund the activities and services provided.
 The LEA must maintain control of the federal funds.
 Thus, reimbursement of a private school is never proper, and it is important to emphasize this to the private school.

-The sole exception is the reimbursement of individual teachers/staff for expenses arising from professional development activities.
+Service Provision The sole exception is the reimbursement of individual teachers/staff for expenses arising from professional development activities.
 These reimbursements can be handled in the same manner that LEA employees are reimbursed for PD expenses.

 LEA staff must perform the administrative work of the program.

-To the extent possible, private school staff must not be delegated administrative tasks, for example, the task of finding multiple quotes for requested services / equipment / materials.
+Private school staff must not be delegated administrative tasks, for example, the task of finding multiple quotes for requested services / equipment / materials.
 Such delegation would represent both unfunded work, and a loss of administrative control by the LEA.
 LEA staff must handle all aspects of quotes and ordering in accordance with LEA policies and procedures.
-A reasonable and necessary admin cost to cover time spent may be assigned if desired.
+A reasonable and necessary admin cost to cover time spent may be assigned if desired (discussed earlier).